Chief Event Officer Complete Guide 2026

 What is a Chief Event Officer?
 The Real Definition

-Here's the clearest definition: A Chief Event Officer is the C-level executive responsible for developing, implementing, and measuring the strategic value of an organization's event portfolio to drive business outcomes.
+Here's the clearest definition: A Chief Event Officer is the C-level executive responsible for developing, implementing, optimizing, and measuring the strategic value of an organization's event portfolio to drive business outcomes.

 That's different from "someone who plans events really well."